 - Limited connectivity to wider transport, creating reliance on car mode

-Schemes put forward have to meet a tough set of criteria.
-The Peninsula Transport Board has ensured that all the schemes put forward either in the Major Road Network (MRN) or the Large Local Major schemes (LLM) have been rigorously assessed before submission to the Department for Transport (DfT) on 31July 2019 and meet the tough criteria set out by the Department for Transport (DfT).
+Peninsula Transport ensured that all the schemes put forward either in the Major Road Network (MRN) or the Large Local Major schemes (LLM) were rigorously assessed before submission to meet the tough criteria set out by the Department for Transport (DfT).

 Schemes were also assessed for other aspects such as value for money, economic benefits and environmental impacts as well as the criteria set out by the DfT.

 The five MRN schemes worth £20-50M submitted are:

 September 2019: DfT announces seven schemes which had been selected nationally to move forward from strategic outline to outline business case stage.
 Two of these are Peninsula Transport schemes; the Plymouth MRN and LLM (A38 Manadon Junction).

 Our Western Gateway neighbours also had success from this announcement, as the cross-boundary A38, Bristol Airport Access Improvement scheme was also announced.
 This has the full support of the Peninsula Transport Board, who are working in collaboration with local authorities to develop the scheme.

 March 2020: a further development funding announcement, as part of the Budget, was made to develop a business case for the:

 November 2020: the Full Business Case was also approved for the North Devon Link Road Scheme (representing various improvements to the route between South Molton and Bideford) and scheme construction commenced in February 2021.
 This scheme has been developed from the first round of Large Local Majors funding allocated before Peninsula Transport was established.